Applicant Tracking SystemsJobscan's Guide to Applicant Tracking Systems and How to Optimize Your Resume for Them

 How Do Applicant Tracking Systems Work?

 Each applicant tracking system is slightly different.
 One might focus on the best possible keyword search capability, while another excels in resume parsing.
 Regardless of each ATS’s strengths and weaknesses, they all follow the same basic process.
+If you’re looking for specific tips on a particular job posting, you can now add the url in your Jobscan match report and we’ll return specific tips based on the company’s applicant tracking system.

 When you apply through an ATS, you will most likely be asked to answer what are called “knockout questions”.
 Knockout questions can be in the style of check boxes or short answer, and their purpose is to narrow the pool of applicants immediately.
 If any of the knockout questions are answered unsatisfactorily, the resume will be flagged as rejected by the ATS.
 If you answer the knockout questions correctly, your resume will make it through to the next stage.